These are the best places to travel this summer

 How do I get a visa?

-There are three ways to get hold of a visa.
-You can apply the old-fashioned way via the Vietnamese embassy or consulate in your home country (either in person or by post); you can apply for a Visa on Arrival via a Vietnamese visa agency; or you can apply for an E-Visa online before you travel.
+There are three ways to obtain a visa.
+You can apply the old-fashioned way via the Vietnamese embassy or consulate in your home country; you can apply for a visa on arrival via a Vietnamese visa agency; or you can apply for an e-visa online before you travel.

 A woman dives off a boat in a bay with vast limestone outcrops